 Averagely if your credit score is 600+ then you are standing in a good position where your chances to get a loan is quite bright.

 Although each lender has its own credit score limits for approving a loan and credit score is just a factor in the whole process.

 How Credit Score is Calculated?

 Basically, ‘Credit’ is a source which you can use to get some money and pay for another thing while you don’t have your own money in your hand.
-You can use credit either paying for a renovation expense, loan consolidation etc. Although you promise to return the amount you have lent from someone at a future date with a value of interest included.
+You can use credit either paying for renovation expenses, loan consolidation etc. However, you promise to return the amount you have lent from someone at a future date with a value of interest included.
 A most popular form of getting credit includes Mortgages, lines of credit, credit cards, student loans etc.